openfl/www.openfl.org/learn/npm/tutorials/adding-animation/index.md

 ## Using `Event.ENTER_FRAME` and `getTimer`

-When you need to update based on animation frames, but also need to know how much time has elapsed, you could use a combination of both `Event.ENTER_FRAME` and `openfl.utils.getTimer`.
+When you need to update based on animation frames, but also need to know how much time has elapsed, you could use a combination of both {% include api.md ref="openfl.events.Event" sub="ENTER_FRAME" label="Event.ENTER_FRAME" %} and {% include api.md ref="openfl.utils" sub="getTimer" type="modules" label="openfl.utils.getTimer" %}.

 This approach is common for many games, which need to know the amount of time that has elapsed since the last frame.